JoI3KsVe/artefact1idsa/README.md

 # Notes
-Password for the zip file is provided in the paper Appendix See README.md for details, after decrypting the zip file
+- The artifact is provided as a password-protected ZIP archive.
+Password is provided in the paper Appendix
+- After decryption, see README.md inside the archive for details